supabase/auth/README.md

 `EXTERNAL_X_URL` - `string`

 The base URL used for constructing the URLs to request authorization and access tokens.
-Used by `gitlab` only.
-Defaults to `https://gitlab.com`.
+Used by `gitlab` and `keycloak`.
+For `gitlab` it defaults to `https://gitlab.com`.
+For `keycloak` you need to set this to your instance, for example: `https://keycloak.example.com/auth/realms/myrealm`

 #### Apple OAuth